visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/instances-tab.md

 * To delete an instance press trash icon ( <Zoom><img alt="Play" src={useBaseUrl('doc-images/installation-guide/delete.svg')} width="15"/></Zoom> ) for that instance.

-With the adding of instances, configuration of BI Hub Server is completed.
+With the adding of instances, the configuration of the BI Hub Server is completed.
 To verify the configuration, kindly follow the next section.